TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ##### Step 3: Create Routes (Optional)

-This step is only necessary is the router functionality is enabled i.e. `tyk.globalOptions.router.enabled` is set to `true`.
+This step is only necessary if the router functionality is enabled i.e. `tyk.globalOptions.router.enabled` is set to `true`.

 In this case, add these lines to register the routes: